PeptideFox

 The thyroid-axis gap is worth watching.
 Reduced intake plus higher energy demand can produce a conservation pattern where Free T3 falls while TSH stays normal, so standard thyroid panels may miss it.
 The presentation is cold extremities, brain fog, and physical sluggishness that does not respond to rest.
 Retatrutide trials have not published chronic thyroid-axis measurements, so this is a monitoring rule, not a proven incidence claim.
 Heart-rate elevation tracks the glucagon arm and the user's phenotype: the obese Phase 2 cohort looked much calmer at 1 mg than leaner users may feel in practice.

-Red flag combination: cold intolerance + severe persistent fatigue + depressed mood = thyroid evaluation needed.
-Get Free T3, not just TSH.
+Red flag combination: cold intolerance + severe persistent fatigue + depressed mood is the thyroid-evaluation cluster, and the test that catches it is Free T3, not TSH alone.

 Retatrutide is still investigational.
 That status is development context, not a simple safety verdict.
 For the specific NAD+ protocol designed around retatrutide's glucagon-driven energy demand, see the retatrutide + NAD+ protocol.
 For general compound information, see the retatrutide guide.